x42/stepseq.lv2/README.md

 Note to packagers: The Makefile honors `PREFIX` and `DESTDIR` variables as well as `CFLAGS`, `LDFLAGS` and `OPTIMIZATIONS` (additions to `CFLAGS`), also see the first 10 lines of the Makefile.

+The number of steps and notes can be set at compile time using `N_NOTES` and `N_STEPS` make variables.
+Both should be at least 4.
+The default is 8x8.